Chromecast tips and tricks

 The developer options in Chromecast with Google TV allow you to access some advanced features of Android TV, e.g., sideloading apps directly through ADB commands.

-This Chromecast with Google TV explains what you can do with developer options in Chromecast with Google TV and how to enable it for the dongle.
+This Chromecast with Google TV guide explains what you can do with developer options in Chromecast with Google TV and how to enable it for the dongle.

 Please note this guide applies to Chromecast with Google TV only.
 Other Chromecast devices (all previous generations of Chromecast, Chromecast Ultra, and Chromecast Audio) are not powered by Android.